If you purchase through links on this page, we may earn an affiliate commission - full affiliate disclosure.

 - Reflector: £25

-What you can create: Professional-looking product photos, interview-style videos, testimonials, behind-the-scenes content, polished Zoom calls
+Can create: Professional product photos, interview videos, testimonials, behind-the-scenes, polished Zoom calls

 - Professional LED lights: £200